Born: July 18, 1951

 Between 2015 and 2016, Margo stepped into the shoes of Ruth Eastman in over a dozen episodes of The Good Wife.
 It was a part that won her a Critics Choice Television Award for Best Guest Actor/Actress in a Drama Series in 2016.

-Most recently, Margo took to the screen in the lead role of Sally Hollar in the John Krasinski-directed ensemble The Hollars.
+In 2016, Margo took to the screen in the lead role of Sally Hollar in the John Krasinski-directed ensemble The Hollars.
 The film also starred John, Anna Kendrick and Richard Jenkins.
 In 2017, she played roles in the comedy Wilson (2017) with Woody Harrelson, Laura Dern and Judy Greer, the sci-fi drama Downsizing (2017) and the animated flick Cars 3 (2017).
 This year, she appears as Grandma Sandy in the comedy Instant Family (2018), alongside Mark Wahlberg and Rose Byrne.

 Margo, who has one child with her husband, musician William Boals, lives in New York City's Upper West Side.
 Although she doesn't like the color pink, she only wears pink underwear after Justified costumer Patia Prouty told her it was her lucky color.